 There has been a lot of development of late surrounding Internet-connected TV’s, with more and more services such as Google TV tipped as the next big thing in home entertainment.

-Unfortunately, most of the progress being made in the industry, including Google TV, are US only for now, so it’s about time someone on this humble island nation of ours grasped the opportunity and provided consumers with some serious functionality on our IPTV’s.
+Unfortunately, most of the progress being made in the industry, including Google TV, is US-only for now, so it’s about time someone on this humble island nation of ours grasped the opportunity and provided consumers with some serious functionality on our IPTV’s.

-Enter Sony, who have long been a pioneer in the television industry and once again have come to our rescue with the introduction of BBC’s iPlayer to their range of Internet connected Sony BRAVIA TV’s.
-Clearly they felt that the World Cup streaming to Sony BRAVIA TVs and Blu-Ray players went well during the summer – perhaps that helped them develop this service implementation.
+Enter Sony, who has long been a pioneer in the television industry and once again have come to our rescue with the introduction of BBC’s iPlayer to their range of Internet-connected Sony BRAVIA TV’s.
+Clearly, they felt that the World Cup streaming to Sony BRAVIA TVs and Blu-Ray players went well during the summer – perhaps that helped them develop this service implementation.

 Christian Brown, Senior Category Marketing Manager, Sony, said: “We are delighted to be able to offer BRAVIA customers this added entertainment functionality giving users the ability to watch and manage their favourite programmes at the click of a button.
 We are really excited to be partnering with the BBC to bring it’s fantastic service to the 2010 BRAVIA television range”.